QylinFly/role-permission/README.md

 - [Zizaco/entrust](https://github.com/Zizaco/entrust)
 - [bican/roles](https://github.com/romanbican/roles)

-## About Spatie
+## About Qylinfly
-Spatie is webdesign agency in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).
+Qylinfly is webdesign agency in Antwerp, Belgium.
+You'll find an overview of all our open source projects [on our website](https://Qylinfly.be/opensource).

 ## License